-Basic secure texting allows communication between clinicians, but relies on users to remember which message thread is tied to a specific patient.
+HIPAA compliant texting allows communication between clinicians, and relies on users to remember which message thread is tied to a specific patient.
 Critical contextual information may be missing in these threads, which could cause delays to patient care.
 Halo Patient Coordinator eliminates this ambiguity by attaching basic patient information directly to each message thread.
 Halo Patient Coordinator also allows team members to quickly view who else is on the team, their status, and quickly start a team message.

 Streamline patient handoffs.

-A variety of digital handoff tools exist today, but none automatically update the members of a patient’s care team while also providing critical collaboration tools (secure messaging, voice calls and mobilized alerts ) on one platform.
+A variety of digital handoff tools exist today, but none automatically update the members of a patient’s care team while also providing critical collaboration tools (HIPAA compliant texting, voice calls and mobilized alerts ) on one platform.
 Users cannot only quickly view the patients under their care directly within Halo Patient Coordinator, they can also initiate a handoff to another clinician or scheduled service, or make the patient available for selective handoff.